 While the Middle Ages raged in Europe, half a world away in Asia, highly refined art music was performed at royal courts, banquet halls and shrines in China, Korea and Japan.
-In the case of Gagaku (雅楽), Japanese imperial court music, this music has existed as an unbroken legacy since the 7th century, hosted by the royal family at the Imperial Court in Kyoto.
+Gagaku (雅楽), Japanese imperial court music, is the only extant music from this era.
+It has survived as an unbroken legacy since the 7th century, hosted by the royal family at Kyoto's Imperial Court.
 It is both the world’s oldest surviving orchestral music and the oldest classical art music of Japan.

 Gagaku Orchestra | Gagaku is the Imperial Court Music of Japan and contains strings, woodwinds and percussion instruments | PRI Public Radio International